jeremyk-91/advent-of-code/2021/README.md

 of the gameplay loop before scoring).

 This would probably also have been the first day where the input format of the tickets might have posed a challenge (in particular, naive use of string splitting would fail).
-I missed leading whitespace causing problems for my `String.split()` on the first go-around, though quickly isolated it with the debugger).
+I knew to use a `+`for the regex, but missed leading whitespace causing problems for my `String.split()` on the first go-around, though quickly isolated it with the debugger.